preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 You create templates for publishing apps, community sites and Teamwork the same way, see this page: :doc:`Creating app templates in Omnia v7 </general-assets/creating-app-templates/index>`

-The settings for General, Properties, Custom steps and Policies are handled as decsibred on the page linked above, even if available property sets can differ.
-Available settings under Features and Setup differ depending on type of teamwork.
+The settings for General, Properties and Custom steps are handled as described on the page linked above, even if available property sets and available features can differ.
+Available settings under Setup differ depending on type of teamwork.
 The differences is descibed here.
+A few additional settings for Policies are also described here.

 Microsoft 365 Group
 -----------------------